samargupta114/Roundrobinator/README.md

 ### ( Application API Mirror Via Round Robin Algorithm )

 Roundrobinator is a load balancing service that distributes incoming HTTP requests to multiple application instances using the round-robin algorithm.
 It acts as a proxy, forwarding requests to  application API  `/mirror`, ensuring load is balanced across multiple servers.
-The application includes health-check mechanisms and supports graceful shutdowns.
+The application includes health-check mechanisms and supports graceful shutdowns in GO.

 # Key Components:
 1. Round Robin Load Balancer: Balances incoming requests between multiple application API servers.